 As a large nonprofit, Common Sense forms relationships -- including licensing deals and marketing partnerships -- with other organizations.
 When possible, these relationships are formed after our reviews process has been completed.
 If not, our editorial team may decide not to review a specific product, or may review a product with a disclosure of the relationship.
 Our reviewers are never made aware of these relationships, and our ratings are in no way influenced, altered, or otherwise affected by any outside organization, any funder, or even non-editorial staff at Common Sense.
 We also include relevant disclosure notices in reviews if one of these relationships exists either directly (e.g., content licensing) or indirectly (e.g., a product shares a funder with Common Sense).

 Currently, our learning ratings and reviews focus on products that have some kind of digital component (e.g., a website, an app, etc.) and that are useful for learning (whether designed for learning/classrooms or not).
 We also prefer to review products that teachers and families can choose and use themselves, or advocate for in a school budget.
 As of now, we avoid large-scale curricula and nondigital resources.

 Editors consider the following factors when deciding to review a product:

 - Requests from educators

-Note: Please make sure we haven't already reviewed the tool before submitting the form.
+Note: Please make sure we haven't already reviewed the tool by searching for it on our site before submitting the form.